Overview

 Over the last few years, Chris has served as lead counsel on the following patent litigation cases (represented party underlined):

 - Big Baboon Inc. v.
 SAP (N.D.
-Cal.): Successfully led defense team for SAP in case involving enterprise resource planning software.
-Won motion to dismiss requiring plaintiff to name accused product, then won summary judgment of invalidity that the SAP product plaintiff accused was prior art to the asserted patent, then won an award of $188,000 in attorney fees for SAP.
-Decisions are currently on appeal to the Federal Circuit.
+Cal., Fed.
+Cir.): Successfully led defense team for SAP in case involving enterprise resource planning software.
+Won motion to dismiss requiring plaintiff to name accused product, then won summary judgment of invalidity that the SAP product plaintiff accused was prior art to the asserted patent (2019 WL 1791421), then won an award of $188,000 in attorney fees for SAP (2019 WL 5102644).
+Decisions were affirmed on appeal.

 - Big Baboon Inc. v.
 Hewlett-Packard (C.D.
 Cal.): Led defense team for Hewlett-Packard in multi-defendant case involving database systems for end-to-end B2B commerce.
 Litigation was stayed after Klarquist filed reexaminations on both patents.
 After all asserted claims were canceled by the PTO, the Court dismissed the case with prejudice.